Freelance Documentary Photographer Akiko DuPont

 Then, when I saw his smile, I thought I need to take a photograph of them.
 So, that's how the story began.
 Soon after that he snatched the cat and took him to his home - so he was fully converted!

 You've shot around the world including Europe and the Far East, and I wonder what your favorite places both to travel and also to shoot in are, and whether there was a correlation between travelling and shooting.

-  Asia and Europe is completely different world which I cannot choose where is good or what good but if I had to choose one place I’d say Japan and Burma.
+Asia and Europe are completely different worlds which I cannot choose where is good or what good but if I had to choose one place I'd say Japan and Burma.
 Burma is changing so much right now.

 I love Burma - it has so many faces

 I went there maybe seven years ago the first time, when I took the photographs of the people in the mountains, and the people in Yangon, actually most of the people, did not have cell phones.

 And then after I went back three, or four years ago, everyone had a cell phone and everybody had Facebook, so things changed so much.